jakartaee/platform/CompatibilityRequirements.md

-would always be provided as an add-on by the developers of vendor implementations, it may be permissible to add a new method to an existing interface after careful consideration by the specification project team  (see Rule 3 for a full description).
+would always be provided as an add-on by the developers of vendor implementations, it may be permissible to add a new method to an existing interface after careful consideration by the specification project (see Rule 3 for a full description).

 **Q4.
 Is it permissible to remove an existing method from an existing interface?**